 Please hand in your essays directly to me if possible.
 If it is not possible to do so, a daytime drop box is available in SS320; a date stamp is provided for your use.
 A night drop box is also available for after-hours submission.
-Assignments will be removed the following morning, stamped with the previous day's date, and placed in the instructor's mailbox.
+Assignments will be removed the following morning, stamped with the previous day's date, and placed in my mailbox.

-Registrar-scheduled Final Examination: No
+Registrar-scheduled Final Examination: NO